mvenice1/business-card-scanner/README.md

 - **Contact Creation Issues?**
   Verify that the initial setup has been completed.
 The add-on only creates contacts after the trigger is installed and the form is submitted.

-## Support

-If you have any questions or feedback, please refer to the help documentation within the add-on or contact support.

 Happy scanning!